EEN421/EEN421.github.io/_posts/💡 KQL Toolbox #3 — Which Event ID Noises Up Your Logs (and Who’s Causing It)?.md

 <br/>

-# 🖥️ Query #3 — Bonus: Which Devices Are Driving the Noise?
+# 🖥️ Query #3 — Which Devices Are Driving the Noise?

 Sometimes the problem isn’t who — it’s where.
 This query answers a simple but powerful question: “Which computers are generating the most of Event ID 4663?” <br/>
 > 4663 = An attempt was made to access an object — commonly used for file/folder auditing noise-hunting and investigation.)